SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 What's the status of the plan?
 Guest VM Debian do successfully access the Samba

+server on the Host MacOS via "smb://host.macos.ip.address:139/" or

+"smb://host.macos.ip.address:445/" or "smb://host.macos.ip.address/", that

-server on the Host MacOS, that means creating the project under Host MacoS,
+means creating the project under Host MacoS,

 editing and changing the code under Guest VM Debian via sharing folder from Host